 Buy a Safety Harness with Your Training Program!

 Because safety is a priority here at Certifymeonline.net, we are now offering the option to add on a safety harness with your online training and certification.
-View our harnesses now, and keep reading to learn more about this important piece of fall protection equipment.
+View our harnesses now, and keep reading to learn more about this critical piece of fall protection equipment.

 The 4 Components of Fall Protection